stackbuilders/tutorials/tutorials/haskell/wasm-and-cloudflare-workers/tutorial.md

 ## Conclusion

 Stack Builders builds better software for better living through technologies like expressive static types.
-We used Asterius to compile Haskell to WebAssembly and deployed it to Cloudflare Worker using the Workers API.
+We used Asterius to compile Haskell to WebAssembly and deployed it to Cloudflare Workers using the Workers API.
 Asterius supports a lot of Haskell features (e.g. Template Haskell) and it provides an easy-to-use JavaScript FFI to interact with JavaScript.
 Additionally, it provides prebuilt containers that contain a lot of Haskell packages, so you can start writing a script right away.

 Following this approach, we can write functional type-safe code in Haskell, target it to WebAssembly, and publish it to CFW, which runs on the edge of the Cloudflare infrastructure.